TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab12.md

 In this assignment, we also give you the chance to earn up to 10 bonus points.
 This works like a challenge, but it gives you extra points on top of the total points of your assignment.

+To make automated grading possible, you should make sure the _Run main class_ builder from the _Generate_ menu works!
+If this does not work, check if you are using `JBCSource` (see lab 10).
+{: .notice .notice-danger}

 ### Early Feedback

 This assignment is graded manually.
 Thus, we do not provide early feedback for this submission.